A YOGI CHA BLOG

 The reason these therapies tend to last for a very long time and (especially CCT) have a high relapse rate is that they don’t look at the person HOLISTICALLY.

 Firstly: being aware of an issue/trauma/symptom is a necessary step in healing.
 But it is not enough.
-Many of us are acutely aware of our “stuff”, we might even been very addicted to the defence mechanism “intellectualisation” and therefore we stay on a verbal level with the problem.
+Many of us are acutely aware of our “stuff”, we might even be very addicted to the defence mechanism “intellectualisation” and therefore we stay on a verbal level with the problem.
 But it’s like preparing yourself over and over to have the best revision notes possible for a test, if you don’t actually do the work of learning the lessons, you will not succeed your test.
 So being aware, yes, but then you need to start working on it.

 Secondly: having a clear view of what bothers you is essential when you start looking at yourself.
 Let’s call it “the quest” or as we would call it in my French university course “la Demande”(in English, that word gets a connotation of force which of course isn’t supposed to be).
 It’s the starting point, it’s the thing that usually brings us to the couch.
 But if we cannot see that there is something underneath the surface and that we just train ourselves away from that behaviour, the reason behind it won’t go away.
 A typical but unfortunate example is trying to starve away or over-train away a feeling of being unattractive.
 Once the kilos are gone or the 6-pack is there, the unworthiness will manifest in a different symptom.